Hans Niemann: 2016–2018

 From 2016 to 2023, Niemann was a part of the U.S. Chess Federation's All-America Chess Team.
 After becoming a FIDE master in early 2016, he competed in the Saint Louis Invitational IM Norm.
 He and Carissa Yip were among the youngest players in the competition.
 He also competed in the 2016 North American Youth Championship, tying for first place in the under-18 section.
 In 2017, he entered the SuperNationals VI tournament as the top seed in the K–8 category with a rating of 2412, ultimately finishing in first place.
 Niemann has competed in the PRO Chess League since 2017, playing for the Las Vegas Desert Rats (2017), Saint Louis Arch Bishops (2019, winning team) and Norway Gnomes (2020).

 In August 2018, Niemann competed in the U.S. Masters Championship, earning both a GM and an IM norm.
 He became eligible for the title of international master after his performance at the Cambridge IM Norm Invitational in August 2018, officially receiving the title later that year.
-From November 24-December 3, Niemann participated in the World Youth Under-16 Olympiad in Konya, Turkey—scoring six consecuting wins before finally finishing in third place overall.
-Then, from December 14–16, he played in the National K-12 Grade Championships, winning the blitz competition undefeated with a score of 12/12, tying for first place in the bughouse duo competition, and tying for first place in the event overall.
+From November 24 – December 3, Niemann participated in the World Youth Under-16 Olympiad in Konya, Turkey—scoring six consecutive wins before finally finishing in third place overall.
+Then, from December 14–16, he played in the National K–12 Grade Championships, winning the blitz competition with a perfect score of 12/12, tying for first place in the bughouse duo competition, and tying for first place in the event overall.